 The teacher aims to build a positive relationship with any child who is being taught.
 In a one-to-one setting, it is possible for actions or words to be misunderstood and it is the intention of this code of conduct to reduce the risks to both parties that could result from such misunderstanding.
 The code of conduct also explains what actions are inappropriate or illegal.

 The Sexual Offences Act 2003, states that any person in a Position of Trust is breaking the law if they engage in sexual activity of any kind with a 16/17 year old, even if the legal age of consent is 16.
 Teachers or members of staff who are in contact with the identified groups are in a Position of Trust.

-Since teaching is taking place at the person’s home, the parent or guardian must be in the building at all times.
+Since teaching is taking place at the person’s home or other locations that can be considered as not public areas (summer schools), the parent or guardian must be in the building at all times.
 If this is not the case, the teacher should cancel the lesson and inform RLI.

 Always keep the door of the teaching room open.

 In summer school conditions, teachers are not allowed to have individual, one to one sessions with any of the students unless there’s parent/guardian present

 If the child is very young and wants physical contact, insist that the parent or guardian stays with you.

 The adult should provide a good role model in terms of professional skills, attitude, dress and behaviour.

 - Listening to the trainee and give clear feedback and positive praise